sydempsey/sydempsey.github.io/projects/hiCovidConvo.md

 ## Learning Outcome
 This final project was an accumulation of the design concepts and technology stack that I was introduced to during the class.
+My greatest takeaway from the project was being able to create an application from start to finish and to become comfortable with the struggle that comes along with development.
+With the semester being conducted online, the team needed to work harder on our communication to ensure that we were proud of our final product.
 It was a great learning experience to apply what I had learned and work collaboratively to develop the web application.
-My greatest take-away from the project was working collaboratively with my team to divide the tasks.
-With the semester being conducted online, the team needed to work harder on our communication to ensure that we were proud of our final product.